hobrien/LabNotes/GenomicAnalyses.md

 - This is now set up to run on the server, analysing all data and data divided by week, using both DESeq and EdgeR.
 - It also does DESeq analyses excluding samples with anomalous sequencing depth
 - It also analyses changes over development time, in both sexes, as well as an interaction between them.
+    - Initially, the coefficients that this was giving me were nonsense.
+This was because by default, the results() function of DESeq gives coefficients for dropping the last term from the model (in this case, ReadLength).
+Why it doesn't default to giving coefficients for dropping the term that is dropped in the reduced model is beyond me.
+    - After supplying the name='PCW' argument to results(), I get usable coefficients
+    - baseMean is the estimated expression for a sample with mean age and log2foldchange is the change per week.
+    - The formula to fit a curve is ```baseMean*2^(log2FoldDiff*(PCW-mean_age))```
+    - There should be a way to feed this formula to ```geom_smooth()```, but I just calculated it for each week, and used ```geom_line()```
+    - This is now implemented in the Shiny app
 - It is also supposed to systematically try excluding samples from the PCW14 analysis, but this isn't running
 - Code PCA plot by sequencing batch
     - The info about sex is really important for interpreting these plots, so I figured out how to use different shapes for other factors